How to Overcome the Temptations After Rehab

-After you’ve successfully completed rehabilitation and moved back into your normal routines, you may find that you are tempted to begin using again.
+After you’ve completed your treatment program and moved back into your regular routines, you may find that you are fighting the temptations after rehab.
 The US Department of Corrections states that 46 percent of people arrested on drug charges will be arrested again within one year on similar charges.
 Even if your drug issue never involved the law, working to stay clean is obviously a challenge for many previous users.
-It doesn’t matter what your drug of choice was, you need to find strategies to resist the urge to use again.
+It doesn’t matter what your drug of choice was; you need to find strategies to resist the urge to use again.
 While each person is different in their situation and behavior, finding your own plan to avoid relapsing is part of your recovery.

 Avoid Toxic People